 Sensitivity analysis is used to assess the change in value of the Credit Union's financial instruments against a range of incremental basis point changes in interest rates over a twelve month period.
 Interest rate shock analysis is calculated in a similar manner to sensitivity analysis but involves a more significant change of 100 basis points in interest rates.
-Sensitivity analysis and interest rate shock analysis are calculated on a guarterly basis and are reported to the ALCO.
+Sensitivity analysis and interest rate shock analysis are calculated on a quarterly basis and are reported to the ALCO.

-Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would increase (2022 - decrease) net interest margin by \$1,385 (2022 - \$15) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would decrease (2022 - increase) net interest margin by \$2,188 (2022 - \$13) over the next 12 months.
+Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would increase (2023 - increase) net interest margin by \$1,457 (2023 - \$1,385) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would decrease (2023 - decrease) net interest margin by \$1,424 (2023 - \$2,188) over the next 12 months.